Attendance Policy

 Students who do not participate through the Learning Platform (Blackboard) by the end of the first week will be administratively withdrawn from the course.
 Students who fail to maintain active participation in a course for two consecutive weeks will be administratively withdrawn from the course.
 An administrative withdrawal will not relieve a student of responsibility for the tuition and fees related to the course.

-The last date of attendance for a student, who is administratively withdrawn, is the last day the student actively participated in the course that includes contact with the instructor regarding the content or expectations of the course if done through Blackboard so it is verifiable.
+The last date of attendance for a student, who is administratively withdrawn, is the last day the student actively participated in the course through Blackboard.

 Academic Course Participation Requirements